jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 the format of JTD schemas.

 JTD schemas may recursively contain other schemas.
-In this document, a "root schema" is one which is not contained within another schema, i.e. it is "top level".
+In this document, a "root schema" is one which is not contained within another schema, i.e. it is "top-level".

 A JTD schema is a JSON object taking on an appropriate form.
 JTD schemas may contain "additional data", discussed in {{extending-JTD-syntax}}.
 Root JTD